jhpyle/docassemble/_docs/packages.md

 The process of initializing a package as a [GitHub] repository requires using the shell.
 (On Windows, you can use [PowerShell].)
-First use `cd` to change into the directory that contains the package you want to install (in this example, we'll use `docassemble-missouri-family-law`) and then run the [git] commands suggested by [GitHub].
+The web page at the URL for your repository on [GitHub] contains some instructions about how to initialize your repository.
+First, use `cd` to change into the directory that contains the package you want to install (in this example, we'll use `docassemble-missouri-family-law`) and then run the [git] commands suggested by [GitHub].
 For example:

 {% highlight text %}
 cd docassemble-missouri-family-law